 What is a Functional Resume?

-A functional resume emphasizes skill sets over direct work experience.
+A functional resume emphasizes skill sets over direct work experience or timelines.
 A traditional (or chronological) resume will list out each role with a detailed description of responsibilities and accomplishments.
 Whereas a functional resume often includes a very brief or even no description of day-to-day responsibilities, detailing only the job title, company name, and dates of employment.

 A traditional resume can sometimes include a summary or objective statement.
 But a functional resume takes that a step further by providing more detail and context around how the candidate has utilized skills, often with specific examples.
 This is the primary focus of the resume and can span anywhere from several bullet points to several paragraphs.